lynxstrike/lynxstrike.repo/README.md

 See https://forum.kodi.tv/showthread.php?tid=368342 for more information.

 ### <ins>License</ins>
 Please make sure you observe all licenses.
-All provided textures are for **non-commercial use**.
+All provided textures are for **non-commercial use only**.

 ### <ins>Contact</ins>
 Support should only be obtained via the forum link: https://forum.kodi.tv/showthread.php?tid=368342